AdamHarr2250/SWBio-shared/README.md

    <br> Data: https://raw.githubusercontent.com/AdamHarr2250/SWBio-shared/refs/heads/main/SFFdata.csv (Note: The script contains a relative data reference and will directly import data from the GitHub repository without any need to manually download the data).
 <br>
 <br>
+3) Ensure your workig directory is pointing to the same file path as where your script has been saved.
+This can be changed in the terminal: 'chdir("{filepath to folder containing script}")'
-3) When the script is run, it will first prompt the user to input a folder name which will be created (or found if it already exists) in the current working directory.
+4) When the script is run using 'python smallmol_screen.py', it will first prompt the user to input a folder name which will be created (or found if it already exists) in the current working directory.
 All plots and figures will be saved to this file path.
 Plots and figures will also be opened as the script runs for immediate manual inspection.

 ## Outputs
 1) reghist_plot.png: 2 by 1 grid containing a regression plot of two replicates of inhibition of methicillin-resistant MRSA growth in pane 1 and overlaid histograms of each replicate to compare distribution of biological response data.